jakearchibald/idb/README.md

 # Browser support

 This library targets modern browsers, as in Chrome, Firefox, Safari, and other browsers that use those engines, such as Edge.
 IE is not supported.

-If you want to target much older versions of those browsers, you can transpile the library using something like [Babel](https://babeljs.io/).
-You can't transpile the library for IE, as it relies on a proper implementation of [JavaScript proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 # API